adamsoliev/bearblog/database_storage/blogpost.md

 [^11]: Alibaba Clouder.
 "Storage System Design Analysis: Factors Affecting NVMe SSD Performance (1)."
 Alibaba Cloud Community Blog, 15 Jan.
 2019, www.alibabacloud.com/blog/storage-system-design-analysis-factors-affecting-nvme-ssd-performance-1_594375.

 [^12]: Koutsoukos, Dimitrios, et al. "How to use persistent memory in your database." arXiv preprint arXiv:2112.00425 (2021).

+[^13]: Haas, Gabriel, and Viktor Leis.
+"What modern nvme storage can do, and how to exploit it: High-performance i/o for high-performance storage engines."

+[^14]: Didona, Diego, et al. "Understanding modern storage APIs: a systematic study of libaio, SPDK, and io_uring."